 - Child claims – The time limit is also suspended if the injured party is under 18.
 From their 18th birthday, the time limit begins.
 Before then, a litigation friend can be appointed to claim on their behalf.

-If you want to find out how much for whiplash you could receive in compensation and how long you have to put forward your claim, get in touch with our advisors today.
+If you want to find out how much for whiplash you could receive in compensation and how long you have to put forward your claim, get in touch with our personal injury team today.

 There are many benefits that come with working with a solicitor on your claim.
 For example, an injury claim calculator may be able to give you a broad idea of what you could receive, but a solicitor can go more in-depth in discussing your potential settlement by considering your individual circumstances.